gszaro/gravitas/README.md

 - Programming: data structures, loops, functions, modular design.
 - Systems: drawing and refreshing output efficiently in a terminal.

-This is why Gravitas makes a strong portfolio piece.
-It shows an ability to translate mathematical ideas into working C code that runs in real time.

 # Key Components

 1. Vector2 Library